lifetime520/boring-java/README.md

     * about work config quick mgmt tools
 * trading bot
     * planing
-    * about coding is haed
+    * about coding is hard
 * strategy order service
     * planing
-    * about coding is haed
+    * about coding is hard